riks1233/lol-ranked-lobby-checker/README.md

 ![](./res/preview.png)

+# Disclaimer

+I do not take any responsibility of usage of this program by other individuals or companies for anything, including League of legends account bans.

 # How to setup

 - You need to have python3 installed (preferably version 3.11, which this was last tested with).